Case Study · Senior Capstone, Spring 2022

 02 / Modeling

-With our research synthesized, two distinct user behaviors emerged: players seeking quick reference to data they'd already learned (frame data, item builds, matchup info), and players seeking onboarding into systems they didn't yet understand.
+Two distinct user behaviors emerged from our research: players seeking quick reference to data they'd already learned (frame data, item builds, matchup info), and players seeking onboarding into systems they didn't yet understand.
 These became Hector and Arlie.

 Hector emerged directly from interview patterns.
 KSU's Marietta campus - formerly Southern Polytechnic - has a significant engineering and CS student population that overlapped strongly with competitive gaming engagement.
 Local FGC participants, League players, and one internationally-competing player surfaced consistent themes: reliance on stat trackers, preference for quick-reference formats over long-form content, and frustration that in-game information was insufficient for serious learning.

 Arlie was a more deliberate construction.
-Goal-Directed Design pairs personas to surface tensions, and Hector alone would have over-indexed the design toward power users.
-Looking back, her construction relied more on reasonable assumption than direct interview synthesis — with more time, I'd have weighted research toward casual players to validate or revise her needs profile.
+Goal-Directed Design often pairs personas to surface tensions, and Hector alone would have over-indexed the design toward power users.
+Looking back, however, her construction relied more on reasonable assumption than direct interview synthesis.
+With more time, I'd have weighted research toward casual players to validate or revise her needs profile.

 H